 Twentynine Palms is now effectively under the same drought water restrictions which apply statewide.
 At their June 22nd, 2022 meeting the District Board of Directors adopted a measure declaring a Stage 2 water shortage and mandating local water conservation measures.

 But water conservation is a challenge here in Twentynine Palms, which has lots of swamp coolers and very little grass to get rid of.

-We've been up in Sacramento with the Community Water Systems Alliance.
+We've been up in Sacramento with the Community Water Systems Alliance1.
 What happens with water regulations is they lump everyone together.
 They're yelling about giving up turf, getting rid of the lawns.
 For drought regulations, the state could definitely save water by getting rid of lawns.
 But here in Twentynine Palms there's not a lot of grass and lawns except at the parks.

 Especially given how common swamp coolers are in the District, the state water conservation targets could be tough for us to meet during summer: